SMTG-Bham/doped/docs/Dev_ToDo.md

   - Don't show transition levels outside of the bandgap (or within a certain range of the band edge, possibly using `pydefect` delocalisation analysis?), as these are shallow and not calculable with the standard supercell approach.
   - Option for degeneracy-weighted ('reduced') formation energy diagrams, similar to reduced energies in SOD.
 See Slack discussion and CdTe pyscfermi notebooks.
 Would be easy to implement if auto degeneracy handling implemented.
   - Could also add an optional right-hand-side y-axis for defect concentration (for a chosen anneal temp) to our TLD plotting (e.g. `concentration_T = None`) as done for thesis, noting in docstring that this obvs doesn't account for degeneracy!
+  - Separate `dist_tol` for interstitials vs (inequivalent) vacancies/substitutions?
+(See Xinwei chat) Any other options on this front?
   - Also see Fig. 6a of the `AiiDA-defects` preprint, want plotting tools like this
 - Can we add an option to give the `pydefect` defect-structure-info output (shown here https://kumagai-group.github.io/pydefect/tutorial.html#check-defect-structures) – seems quite useful tbf